massivemadness/Squircle-CE/README.md

 ## Undo Redo

-The `TextProcessor` supports undo/redo operations, but remember that you should **always** check the ability to undo/redo before calling actual methods:
+The `TextProcessor` supports undo/redo operations, but remember that you **must** check the ability to undo/redo before calling actual methods:

 ```kotlin
 // Undo